instantcommerce/next-api-decorators/examples/route-matching/README.md

-# @instantcommerce/next-api-decorators/example
+# next-api-decorators/example

-Example usage of the `@instantcommerce/next-api-decorators` with Next.js
+Example usage of the `next-api-decorators` with Next.js

 ## Getting started